 Cearbhall Ó Dálaigh, president of Ireland from 1974 – 1976 retired here and is buried in the local cemetery.

-The village has some nice shops as well as a number of cafes, restaurants and pubs and an excellent four star hotel.
+The village has some nice shops as well as a number of cafes, restaurants and pubs and two excellent four star hotels.

 The village has a lively GAA Club, a rowing club and Parknasilla Golf Club is nearby.